neondatabase/website/content/docs/introduction/how-billing-works.md

 <Admonition type="tip" title="What is a compute hour?">

-**Active hours** measures the amount of time a compute is active, rather than idle when suspended due to inactivity.
-The time that your compute is idle is not counted toward compute usage.
+**Active hours** refers to the amount of time a compute is active.
+The time your compute is idle when suspended due to inactivity is not counted.

-A single **compute hour** is equal to one _active hour_ for a compute with 1 vCPU.
-If you have a compute with .25 vCPU, as you would on the Neon Free Tier, it would require 4 _active hours_ to use 1 compute hour.
-On the other hand, if you have a compute with 4 vCPU, it would only take 15 minutes to use 1 compute hour.
+A **compute hour** is equal to one _active hour_ for a compute with 1 vCPU.
+For a compute with .25 vCPU, it takes 4 _active hours_ to use 1 compute hour.
+On the other hand, if you have a compute with 4 vCPU, it takes only 15 minutes to use 1 compute hour.

 </Admonition>